Only-Up-Offical/olist-ecommerce-sales-analysis/README.md

 ```

 ## Business Questions Answered
-### 1. Which categories drive the most value?
+### 1. Category Performance
-The analysis compares category revenue, order volume, and average order value to identify both high-volume and high-value product segments.
+The analysis compares category revenue, order volume, and average order value to identify both high-volume and high-value segments.

-### 2. Where are the biggest logistics bottlenecks?
+### 2. Regional Logistics Efficiency
-The project measures delivery time and freight cost by customer state to highlight performance gaps in regional operations.
+The project evaluates freight cost and delivery lead time by state to highlight where fulfillment operations are underperforming.

-### 3. How do delays affect customer satisfaction?
+### 3. Customer Satisfaction and Delivery Delays
-The analysis segments orders by delivery performance and measures review score distribution, showing how late deliveries lead to worse customer sentiment.
+Order performance is segmented by delay buckets to measure how late deliveries influence review outcomes and customer sentiment.

-## SQL Analysis Highlights
+## SQL Workflow
-The SQL workflow covers three main areas:
+The SQL analysis includes three core queries:

-### Query 1: Category Yield & Revenue Analysis
+### Query 1: Category Revenue & AOV
-This query cleans translated product categories, standardizes missing category names, and calculates:
+This query cleans translated category names, fills logical missing mappings, and calculates total revenue and average order value.

-- total orders
-- gross revenue
-- average order value

-It uses joins, category mapping logic, and aggregation to compare category performance.

 ### Query 2: Regional Fulfillment Analysis
-This query evaluates:

-- order volume by state
-- total revenue by state
-- average freight cost
-- average delivery lead time

-It helps identify which regions are generating demand but suffering from transportation inefficiency.
+This query summarizes orders by state to assess delivery time, revenue concentration, and freight burden.

-### Query 3: Delivery Delay vs. Review Score Analysis
+### Query 3: Delay vs. Review Score Analysis
-This query classifies orders by delivery performance and measures rating distribution by delay tier.
-It highlights how late deliveries worsen customer sentiment and contribute to poor review outcomes.
+This query groups orders by delay performance and analyzes the distribution of 1-star to 5-star reviews.

 ## Dashboard Snapshot
-The dashboard includes executive-level views for:

-- category performance
-- regional logistics comparison
-- delivery delay impact on reviews

 ### Category Performance
 ![Category Performance Chart](assets/category_performance.png)